sogladev/mod-vanilla-naxxramas/.github/README.md

 This is a module for [AzerothCore](http://www.azerothcore.org) that reintroduces the vanilla version of Naxxramas back to 335.

 This project is constrained by the 335 client, therefore vanilla naxx cannot be fully restored without a client-side patch.
-To ensure compatibility (and an easier development experience), no client-side change will be necessary to use this module.
+To ensure compatibility, no client-side change will be necessary to use this module.
 This also means there will be inaccuracies

 If you encounter any issues or have suggestions, please post them as Github issues so that we can resolve them and improve this project.